syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Font-Settings.md

 ---
 layout: post
-title: Font Settings in Syncfusion NumericUpDown control for Xamarin.Forms
-description: Learn how to set the Font style in  NumericUpDown
+title: Font Settings in Syncfusion NumericUpDown control for Xamarin.Forms description:This section explain, how to set the Font style in  Syncfusion NumericUpDown control for Xamarin.Forms.
 platform: Xamarin
 control: NumericUpDown
 documentation: ug
 ---
-# Font Customization
+# Font Settings in Xamarin NumericUpDown (SfNumericUpDown)

 You can customize the font style of NumericUpDown using the following font-related properties that display the value's text: